pranavraj575/mewzero/networks/README.md

 * `padding`: optional parameter with default `"padding": (0,0)`, padding to use

 ### `split`
-Splits network into branches, computed independently
+Splits network into branches, computed independently.
-* `branches` REQUIRED parameter, list of lists of layer dictionaries.
+* `branches`: REQUIRED parameter, list of lists of layer dictionaries.
   With k lists of layer dictionaries, the network will split into k branches, each computing the network associated with one of the branches.
+* `combination`: optional parameter with default `"combination": "tuple"`.
+  Determines how to combine the results of branches.
-  The result will be a k-tuple of the outputs of each branch.
+  * For `"tuple"`, the result will be a k-tuple of the outputs of each branch.
+    There cannot be any layers after a split into tuples (any necessary network depth must be put into each branch).
+  * For `"sum"`, the results of each branch will be summed.
+    For this, each branch MUST have the same output dimension.

-  This is computed recursively, so splits can be repeatedly applied (though there is probably no reason to do this), An example of this is in `net_configs/split_cnn.txt`.
+This is computed recursively, so splits can be repeatedly applied (though there is probably no reason to do this).
+An example of this is in `net_configs/split_cnn.txt`.
-A example of splitting multiple times is in `net_configs/double_split_cnn.txt`
+A example of splitting multiple times is in `net_configs/double_split_cnn.txt`.

 The input for each branch will be the output of the layer immediately before it.
 This is why we do not need to specify the input shape.

+### `repeat`
+Repeats a block a certian number of times.
+* `block`: REQUIRED parameter, list of layer dictionaries to be repeatedly added.
+* `count`: REQUIRED parameter, number of times to repeat block.